edatastyle/windows-security-firewall-defense/README.md

 * What changed.
 * Why the change was needed.
 * How it was tested.
-* Any Windows versions tested.
+* Which Windows versions were tested.
 * Any security implications.
 * Any configuration changes required.